 *It is important to note that the best practice within ‘Business hours’ is to accurately state your hours of business.

 According to LSA research, “If they [Google] notice unanswered calls or form submissions, they might penalize you or exclude your Law Firm from LSAs.”

 Step 3 – Google Screening

-As briefly mentioned above, your law firm needs a Google Guarantee badge.
+As mentioned above, your law firm needs a Google Guarantee badge.
 Search Engine Journal showcases a business verification sample:

 Per best practices, make sure you have all the information at hand and follow this “must-have” checklist:

 - Headshot of the person showing in the ad